astrocatalogs/astrocats/README.md

 ```

 and the import process will begin.
 The first time you run the import may take over a day as the caches of many sources will need to be built from scratch (particularly the host images); typical run time for the import is a few hours, and in update mode (`./import.py -u`), typical runtime is less than an hour.
 Runtime can be reduced significantly by commenting out tasks in the task array near the top of the `import.py` file; the slowest import steps tend to be spectra imports so if you're just interested in testing you may want to comment these tasks out first.

+## Using the Collected OSC Data ##

+There are several scripts in the [scripts](https://github.com/astrocatalogs/sne/blob/master/scripts) folder that use the produced datafiles to generate various data products, print out metrics, etc. The first command you should probably run is [repo-status.sh](https://github.com/astrocatalogs/sne/blob/master/scripts/repo-status.sh), which will highlight changes in the output JSON files relative to the last pushed changes to these files.
+If the import ran successfully, these changes should be minimal and only consist of the most recent supernovae.
+Changes to the output repositories can be reverted by running the [reset-repos.sh](https://github.com/astrocatalogs/sne/blob/master/scripts/reset-repos.sh) script.
+Don't be afraid to play around with the data!